FluBBaOfWard/C64DS/README.md

   * Speed: Switch between speed modes.
     * Normal: Game runs at it's normal speed.
     * 200%: Game runs at double speed.
-    * Max: Games can run up to 4 times normal speed (might change).
+    * Max: Games can run up to 4 times normal speed.
     * 50%: Game runs at half speed.
   * Allow Refresh Change: Allow the Wonderswan to change NDS refresh rate.
   * Autoload State: Toggle Savestate autoloading.
 Automagically load the savestate associated with the selected game.
   * Autoload NVRAM: Toggle EEPROM/SRAM autoloading.
 Automagically load the EEPROM/SRAM associated with the selected game.
   * Autosave Settings: This will save settings when leaving menu if any changes are made.
   * Autopause Game: Toggle if the game should pause when opening the menu.
   * Powersave 2nd Screen: If graphics/light should be turned off for the GUI screen when menu is not active.
   * Emulator on Bottom: Select if top or bottom screen should be used for emulator, when menu is active emulator screen is allways on top.
   * Autosleep: Doesn't work.
 * Debug:
   * Debug Output: Show FPS and logged text.